 Diluted earnings per share include the dilutive effect of convertible bonds and share options issued.
 In the diluted EPS calculation, the convertible debt is assumed to have been converted into shares and the profit attributable to shareholders is adjusted for the applicable interest expense minus the related taxes.
 Share options are dilutive when they would result in the issuance of shares for less than the average market price during the period.
 Dilutive share options are assumed to have been exercised.
 The assumed proceeds are regarded as having been received from the issuance of shares at the average market price during the period.
-The difference between the number of shares issued and the number of shares that would have been issued at the average market price during the period.
+The difference between the number of shares issued and the number of shares that would have been issued at the average market price during the period is considered an issuance of shares for no consideration.